Tips on how to buy a couch for your living or family room.

 We never had any intention of buying a new sofa when we moved to North Carolina but, once we moved into the new house and placed our furniture in our small, awkward living room, it became apparent that the sofa would have to go.
 It was just too big for the space and partially blocked the doorway into the guest bedroom, plus there was no room for any other furniture (like the hubs’

 Anyway…The sofa that we had, a sectional from Pottery Barn, was purchased about 13 years ago after a ton of research and comparison shopping.
 I knew that I wanted something that was built well and would stand the test of time and, although it was expensive, it held up very well.
-A worthy investment.
+The only thing I ever really did was to replace the couch cushions right before we moved to NC.
+It ended up being a good investment all those years ago.

 I’ll admit it, I usually love to go shopping when I’m buying things for the house, but shopping for a new sofa isn’t one of the things I get excited about.
 I think it’s because I know I’m spending a lot of money on something that I need to love for years and years, and it has to be done right the first time.
 Ugh…so much pressure!
 But I just took my time, carefully went down each item on my list, one at a time, and came out with a winner.